Ruandas ITK Sektor

 The company Schnell Media provides digital imaging services to online retailers, publishers, photo studios and many other clients in the fashion, food, automotive and other industries.
 In addition to the German headquarters and the company’s presence in Asia, Schnell Media has decided to establish a subsidiary in Rwanda in 2021 to provide more image editing services for the international market.

-Invest for Jobs supports Schnell Media in training qualified personnel for its Rwandan branch and for the Rwandan ICT sector in general.
-To systematically address skills gaps in the long term and support Schnell Media's market entry in Rwanda, Invest for Jobs has facilitated a strategic partnership with the Rwanda Development Board (RDB) as part of the project.
+Invest for Jobs supported Schnell Media in training qualified personnel for its Rwandan branch and for the Rwandan ICT sector in general.
+To systematically address skills gaps in the long term and support Schnell Media's market entry in Rwanda, Invest for Jobs facilitated a strategic partnership with the Rwanda Development Board (RDB) as part of the project.

 STATUS AND OUTLOOK